Who Belong To Baby Boomers & Why Does It Matter?

 Create A Pleasant Purchasing Experience

-Baby Boomers liked to be valued as a customer.
+Baby Boomers like to be valued as a customer.
 Building an experience around the boomers right from the start is essential.
 The overall aesthetic appeal, choice of colours, fonts, and images to be used should suit their preferences and make them feel secure.

 Besides, exemplary customer service, feedback mechanism, ease of learning about the product, availability and reach of the product and convenience offered play a huge role in moulding their mindset in favour of the brand.